Rose's Turn: Critical reception

 Chicago magazine described it as "show-stopping."
 Michael Kuchwara, notable theater critic for the Associated Press, described it as a "blazing finale."
 The Hour named it a "showstopping tour-de-force."
 The Spokesman-Review wrote the song "may not match the other songs for lyrics and melodic value, but its emotional effect is riveting", and described it as a "magical moment."
 Boca Raton News names it a "torch song" and the "dramatic high point."
 Toledo Blade wrote "when [Mama Rose] sings 'Rose's Turn', a touching reflection of who she is and what she gave up for her daughters, we finally understand the passions that drove her."
 Kuchwara in another AP review called it a "stunning musical soliloquy," adding "it's here where Rose pours out her true feelings, letting the rage and frustration of a stymied life explode."
+Variety called it "one of the most affecting songs of the musical theater."

 Glee version

 "Rose's Turn" was featured on the Glee episode “Laryngitis” in 2010, sung by Kurt Hummel (Chris Colfer).
 It was released on the deluxe version of Glee: The Music, Volume 3 Showstoppers the same year.